ElliotHume/elliothume.github.io/_posts/2020-08-19-Labyrinthian.md

 ## Premise ##
 A mage apprentice is sent to the labyrinth by a wrongly cast portal spell.
 The labyrinth is a place from myth where godlings go to find their powers and become full blooded gods.
 When godlings come they are given a guiding light and a runic tablet, but as a human your guiding light has not been summoned.
 You are to find a way through the labyrinth alone with the promise of powerful knowledge and a hope to return home.

-## Setting ##
-A limitless maze filled with tricks from every realm.
-In the first room a timeless dusk fills the atmosphere with a creeping sense of tension and loneliness.
-Puzzles, ancient secrets, and tablets filled with lore are found all around.
-There is no singular obvious path for you to choose, but instead there are branching paths allowing the player to choose how they will start their journey.

 ## Gameplay and Design ##
 ### Beginnings ###
 The player is dropped into the labyrinth with no tutorial and limited explanation of anything but the core mechanics.
 The only information available at the start is a tablet that explains the premise of the labyrinth and another that explains how to cast spells.
 In every room there are branching paths that give the player an illusion of choice, but will all need to be traversed/completed eventually to progress.
 Information that helps the player understand the game will be "hidden" around each starting area.
 This gives the player a predictable trick that can be found moderately easily (ex. a button on the back of a zone introduction pedestal) to give them a sense of accomplishment and reward them with information.
 The player (ideally) starts off with no knowledge of the magic system and is only given the rune for the most basic spell "Fireball" at the start, but all spells are unlocked from the start.
 Also, the game currently works almost exclusively using the grip button and joystick.